 Your role and goals

-will be responsible for the development and measurement of “quantum gravitational” devices, where the core element is an oscillating silicon nitride membrane that is loaded by a small mass.
+will work on the development, cleanroom microfabrication, and measurement of “quantum gravitational” devices, where the core element is an oscillating silicon nitride membrane that is loaded by a small mass.
 At very low temperatures achievable in dilution refrigerators, the oscillator becomes nearly isolated from energy losses to the environment, and it can further be brought quantum with microwave optomechanics.
 You will accommodate these devices into a quantum-limited detection system comprising of parametric amplifiers and real-time feedback to verify the gravitational forces inside the system.

-will be responsible for engineering aspects of the research: development of the cryogenic system including vibration isolation, cryogenic nanopositioning, optical imaging, and perfecting the microwave measurements.
+will be working on engineering aspects of the research: development of the cryogenic system including vibration isolation, cryogenic nanopositioning, optical imaging, and perfecting the microwave measurements.

 Depending on the qualifications and interest of the candidates, the roles may be strongly overlapping.
-Both postdocs are expected to actively participate in instructing PhD students.
+At the beginning, the candidates will work together with other group members.
+Over time, the candidates are expected to gain responsibility of their projects.

 Your experience and ambitions

-For this challenging research, we are looking for outstanding candidates who are motivated in experimental, low-temperature quantum physics.
-We require the candidates to have a proven track record in experimental research with similar or related topics, clean room microfabrication, strong interest in micromechanical systems.
+For this challenging research, we are looking for brilliant and energetic individuals who are motivated in experimental, low-temperature quantum physics.
+We require MSc degree with excellent study records in physics or electrical engineering.
 Additionally, the candidates should be excellent team players.
-Experience with cryogenics and dilution refrigerators, and skill in theoretical understanding of the studied phenomena, are considered significant assets.
+Experience with hands-on research, or skill in theoretical understanding of the studied phenomena, are considered significant assets.